jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

   To extend our analogy of a disk drive being like land, and a partition being like different lots of land sold off to different people, then a filesystem would be the actual building that is built on the property to make use of the land, be it farm land, nature preserve, solar plant, or factory.
 A __filesystem__ is the way that an operating system addresses, stores, and retrieves data stored on a disk.
 It is an in-between layer so the operating system can have an addressing scheme for data, without having to know the exact mapping of the particular disk drive in question.

   If you have used Windows before you are familiar with Fat32 and NTFS filesystems.
-Since Windows is created and currated by Microsoft, there has only been two different filesystems in the history of Windows.
-Linux on the otherhand supports multiple different filesystems that serve many different purposes.
+Since Windows is created and curated by Microsoft, there has only been two different filesystems in the history of Windows.
+Linux on the other-hand supports multiple different filesystems that serve many different purposes.

 ### ext/ext2

   The ext filesystem was the first Linux based filesystem released in 1991.
 It was borrowed conceptually from the Minix operating system that Andrew Tanenbaum had created for research purposes.
-It had severe limitations since ext was engineered to be *ultra* backwards compatible--hence had 16 bit offsets and had a maxmimum partition size of 64 megabytes.
+It had severe limitations since ext was engineered to be *ultra* backwards compatible--hence had 16 bit offsets and had a maximum partition size of 64 megabytes.
 By 1992 and Linux 0.96c a new filesystem replacement called __ext__ was created and brought into Linux as the native filesytem.
 By January of 1993, __ext2__ has been created and additional features added, including future proofing the system by adding unused options that could later on be tested and added as need arose.
 Like most operating systems, data is broken up into __blocks__, which is the smallest sized piece of data that can be read or written [^123].

 : Limits of ext2